-Generally, as a rule of thumb, Jeanette says it’s easier to pair similar textures, but this doesn’t mean you can’t go for contrast either.
+As a general rule, Jeanette says it’s easier to pair similar textures, but this doesn’t mean you also can’t go for contrast.

 GranQueso® with a Margarita

 If it sounds like GranQueso and a margarita would be a logical pairing, you would be right.
-Inspired by manchego, this award-winning creation from Roth Cheese is great on its own, but even better with a cool margarita in your hands.
+Inspired by manchego, this award-winning creation from Roth Cheese is great on its own and even better with a cool margarita on hand.

 What makes GranQueso so special?
 It’s all in the aging.
 Each wheel is hand-rubbed with a blend of cinnamon and paprika before being aged.
 When you cut into it, you’ll be greeted with a firm semi-hard cheese that’s slightly tangy with notes of honey.

 Each sip of margarita helps bring out more of that sweet and salty complexity while cleansing your palate with the acidity from the limes.